Euphorbia milii f. lutea Leandri

 Yellow Crown of Thorns

-Euphorbia milii f. lutea is a climbing succulent shrub that grows up to 6 feet (1.8 m) tall.
-The grayish-brown stems are 5- to 7-sided, branched, up to 2 – 3 feet (60 – 90 cm) tall, with many prominent, grey spines that are up to 1 inch (2.5 cm) long.
-The leaves are found mainly on new growth and are obovate (wider near the tip), up to 1.4 inches (3.5 cm) long and 0.6 inch (1.5 cm) wide.
+Euphorbia milii f. lutea is a succulent shrub that grows up to 6 feet (1.8 m) tall.
+Stems are grayish-brown, 5- to 7-sided, up to 3 feet (90 cm) tall, with many prominent, gray, up to 1 inch (2.5 cm) long spines.
+Leaves are found mainly on new growth.
+They are obovate (wider near the tip), up to 1.4 inches (3.5 cm) long, and 0.6 inches (1.5 cm) wide.
 Flowers are variably yellow, subtended by a pair of conspicuous petal-like bracts and up to 0.5 inches (1.3 cm) across.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).